theobald-software/theobald-software.github.io/content/_en/xtract-is/table/extract-table-data.md

 By clicking on the header fields, you can sort the columns by name or description.
 Start typing a column name or description in the filter boxes to apply a display filter.

 ![Table-Main](/img/content/Table-Main.png){:class="img-responsive"}

+Click on the *Load live preview* button to load 100 records for preview.

 If you wish to extract only certain table data you can use a where condition.
 Click on the tab *WHERE clause*.
 In this example, the following was selected:<br>